How to Refresh Email on Mac and Fix Sync Issues Fast 2026

 Tried all of the above and still not seeing new emails?
 Don't worry, you've got more tools.

 - Rebuild your mailbox: Select your inbox, then click Mailbox > Rebuild.
-This will refresh stored emails and metadata.
+This will refresh stored emails and metadata, resolving database corruption issues.

 - Clear cache via CleanMyMac: Use CleanMyMac > Applications > Scan to find and remove cached support files for the Mail app.
-This often fixes stubborn sync problems.
+This often fixes stubborn sync problems caused by corrupted temporary files.

 Optimize sync frequency to prevent future issues